KDAB/cxx-qt/book/src/qobject/macro.md

 # Macro

-We define a module (which becomes our Qt object name) and then add `make_qobject` as a macro.
+We define a module (which becomes our Qt object name) and then add `cxx_qt::bridge` as a macro.

 The example below would export the contents of the module as `DataStructProperties` to Qt / QML.